 Cleanliness was good in the bathrooms and showers, they cleaned them everyday.
 They had too.
 We used them all day long.
 The door handle alone would be an infectious petri dish waiting to multiply.
 I carried around hand sanitizer, wet wipes and cleaned everything as I went.
 I decided to clean the microwave on Wednesday, which was a bone of contention with one older nurse, as she wouldn’t let me in the kitchen to use my spray cleaner.
 They said it was so I wouldn’t bring in bacteria into the food area, but once inside (of course I eventually got my way) it was probably because they were embarrassed that the kitchen was in such a state of chaos!
 Food on counters for staff to eat, old broken countertops giving lovely living conditions for bacteria to burrow and raise little families of their own.
 Oh and the spray cleaner had magically disappeared!

 Further outside, the parking meter is invisible on the street where the emergency patients park when bringing in their sick children.
 There is parking in front of the hospital for free, but only a handful of stalls.
 Each day I watched parking police give out 5-10 tickets as I went to forage for edible food, but I am sure there were more.
 Yes, us too, a nice little 3000 HUF ticket!
 To me this seems irresponsible; again kicking and stealing from people when they are at their most vulnerable, as they bring their sick children looking for doctors to help them; most not in their right frame of mind from stress and panic.
-The government is cashing in off us; the victims of unfortunate circumstances.
+The government is cashing in on us; the victims of unfortunate circumstances.